aatishnn/tutorials/exoscale_documentation/runstatus/00_runstatus-quick-start.md

 ## Enabling a custom domain

-To use your own domain instead of `NAME.runstat.us` you can simply enter the domain in the `General Settings` of you status page.
-Additionally your DNS server needs to be configured to point you status domain to `NAME.runstat.us` as CNAME entry.
+To use your own domain instead of `NAME.runstat.us` you can simply enter the domain in the `General Settings` of your status page.
+Additionally your DNS server needs to be configured to point your status domain to `NAME.runstat.us` as CNAME entry.